Vipassana-Hawaii/seeingsecurity/welcome/README.md

  If you need to reach out to the teachers for some reason or require technical support, please email information@vipassanahawaii.org and we will do our best to respond quickly.
 This is not an appropriate way to address emergency issues.

- Normally on retreats we have emergency protocols for yogis experiencing more psychological/spiritual emergencies.
-In this format there is no way to provide support in an emergency capacity.
+ Normally on physical retreats we have emergency protocols for yogis experiencing more psychological/spiritual emergencies.
+In this online format there is no way to provide support in an emergency capacity.
 We *insist* that all yogis have a designated "life-line" - someone or some people who are prepared to receive calls from you at any hour of the night in order to help settle you down and comfort you into a better state of mind.
 Please communicate with that person in advance of the retreat and give them our contact details.

  ### INTERVIEWS
  We will also be doing individual interviews on a 3-day rotation so every yogi will have 3 interviews and the chance to interview with 3 of the teachers.